 Allowing clients to sign up for notification of product availability is a good solution for several reasons.
 For one thing, the customer gets another option to choose from.
 If someone has not decided to buy but is still interested, they are likely to use this option.
 On the other hand, the number of sign-ups for notification is an approximation of the customer demand and can be an indication of why backorders occur.

-Also, the way how online store keep customers informed about the estimated time of items restock is important.
-Once all backorders have been processed and the safety stock has been filled, it is a good idea to prepare a personalised email inviting to the purchase order.
+Also, the way how online stores keep customers informed about the estimated time of items restock is important.
+Once all backorders have been processed and the safety stock has been filled, it is a good idea to prepare a personalized email inviting to the purchase order.

 Backorders Best Practices for high season 2021

-Although backorders are partly unpredictable, it is wise to prepare for them effectively and minimise their occurrence:
+Although backorders are partly unpredictable, it is wise to prepare for them effectively and minimize their occurrence:

-- Analyse historical data, backorder rate, and a completed sale.
+- Analyze historical data, backorder rate, and a completed sale.
 Maintain regular contact with your suppliers, monitor additional stock levels, and check the availability of popular products in your supply chain.
 Remember that supplier lead time can change.
-All these actions will help to managing backorders better.
+All these actions will help to manage backorders better.

 - Make every effort to fulfill purchase orders within the agreed time frame.
 You have to reckon with the fact that buying an extra batch of a product or working with different suppliers will turn out to be more expensive than before.
 Is one of the backorder costs.

 - Take care of your customers, keep them informed and in the event of cancellation be prepared to refund promptly.
-Customers happy is something you work for.
+Customers' happiness is something you work for.